Welcome to Arcana.fm! It’s great to see you here.

 The name Arcana comes from a forward-looking orchestral piece written by the French composer Edgard Varèse in the 1920s.
 Varèse was a visionary, an early sign of the direction electronic music was to take some fifty years later – and I want to capture something of that sense of discovery and originality in a number of ways through the site.

 To do this I am treating all musical styles as equals, enjoying what they take from each other – pop drawing from classical, as in The Borrowers series that began with Manfred Mann‘s Joybringer, and vice versa – an example for starters being Philip Glass and his symphonies from the work of David Bowie.
 If Taylor Swift or Muse suddenly go classical, you’ll be the first to read about it!

-What matters most at this or any stage is your feedback and suggestions.
+What matters most is your feedback and suggestions.
 Arcana is not just for my enjoyment – I want everyone to get as much as possible out of it.
-So tell me what you would like to see more / less of on this site, what music you like and dislike, or anything else – through Twitter, Facebook or e-mail – which is firstname.lastname@example.org
+So tell me what you would like to see more / less of on this site, what music you like and dislike, or anything else – through Twitter, Facebook or e-mail – which is email@example.com

 Let’s enjoy the music!